FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/20-Debugging-the-Migrated-Application/10-FireflyProfiler/10-Using-Firefly-Profiler/index.md

 ![](open_profiler.jpg)

-6) Profiler for the web or Profiler without Developer tools
+6) Profiler settings in the INI
-Simply add an entry to the INI file in the [MAGIC_ENV] section:
+To use the profiler for the Web or without using Developer tools, Simply add an entry to the INI file in the [MAGIC_ENV] section:

-Profiler= c:\temp\filename
+        Profiler= c:\temp\myfile.prof

-The result will be a file with *.prof extension.
+Or as an argumant from the command line:

+        /Profiler= *c:\temp\myfile.prof

 Notice that a Profiler for the Web will create a file for each request.

 7) Profiler for Parallel programs